Christian Democratic National Peasants' Party: Motto

 Its motto as of 2006 was Fiecare contează (Each one counts).
 At the 2014 EU elections, PNȚCD's motto was Renaștem pentru România ta!
 (Reborn for your Romania!).

 Ideology

 The PNȚCD is an agrarian, Christian democratic, and Christian humanist political party that stands for "social justice, Christian morality and enlightened patriotism."
-The party is anti-communist and supports de-Sovietization within Romania.
-It supports the Universal Declaration of Human Rights in conjunction with the Romanian constitution and seeks to protect the cultural and traditional rights of all Romanian people.
-It also claims to support equal opportunities for all Romanians, uphold rule of law, defends the right to private property ownership, and calls for economic reform to stimulate the Romanian economy.
+The party is anti-communist and advocates for de-Sovietization within Romania.
+It endorses the Universal Declaration of Human Rights in conjunction with the Romanian constitution and seeks to protect the cultural and traditional rights of all Romanian people.
+It also advocates for equal opportunities for all Romanians, uphold rule of law, defends the right to private property ownership, and calls for economic reform to stimulate the Romanian economy.

 Internationally, the party is a member of Centrist Democrat International (CDI) along with other Christian democratic and conservative movements and was affiliated with the European People's Party (EPP) in the European Parliament before joining the European Conservatives and Reformists (ECR) group.